 * Residents of Grenada are exempt from this requirement.

 You are eligible to seek off-campus housing if you have children and/or pets; or if you received special permission through the Housing Office.
-If you intend to live off campus, you must still return the housing form indicating this and make sure you have obtained the necessary approval.

 The Housing Office reserves the right to change or modify housing assignments and to fill housing vacancies as necessary.
 Room and roommate assignments are subject to change.
 No guarantee is implied by notification of a specific assignment prior to arrival on campus.